- Please review the Licensing Overview page for information on how we process applications.

 - AUD: Doctoral Degree from an educational program accredited by ASHA or the Commission for Audiology Education.

-- HAS: Associate’s or Bachelor’s degree in hearing instrument sciences OR high school diploma or equivalent, Associate’s, or Bachelor’s degree in any field other than hearing instrument sciences, and successfully complete a training program in hearing instrument sciences approved by the Board.
+- HAS: 1) Associate’s or Bachelor’s degree in hearing instrument sciences; OR 2) High school diploma or equivalent, Associate’s, or Bachelor’s degree in any field other than hearing instrument sciences, AND successful completion of a training program in hearing instrument sciences approved by the Board.

 - SLP: Must hold ASHA Certificate of Clinical Competence.